S is for Steadiness: graphic

 Human personality is incredibly varied, and the DiSC assessment recognizes this.
 Though people with S styles share high-level behavioral preferences, these traits show up in many ways.
 The dot placement on your Everything DiSC profile tells this story.

-For example, you might be strongly inclined to the SC style, with your dot appearing on the far edge and between the S and C lines.
+For example, you might be strongly inclined to the SC style, with your dot appearing on the far edge of the circle, in the S quadrant close to the C quadrant like the image shown here.
 Or you might be slightly inclined toward the S style with your dot appearing closer to the middle and centered in the S quadrant.

 Learn more: DiSC® dot and priorities explained